phanthanhgit/angular-admin-lte/README.md

-# angular-admin-lte
+# Base

-This is base source code Angular Framework using admin-lte
+This is base project Angular framework using Admin-lte Template